vuthy55/studio/src/SYNC_ONLINE_CHANGELOG.md

     - **Vibe Search:** A search bar has been added to the Common Room, allowing users to quickly find public Vibes by keywords in their topics.
     - **Creator Deletion:** Vibe creators now have the ability to permanently delete their own Vibes and all associated content.
     - **Auto-Subscription:** When a user posts a reply in a public Vibe for the first time, they are automatically "subscribed" to it, causing the Vibe to appear in their personalized "My Vibes" list for easy follow-up.
-- **`[IMPROVEMENT]`** Enhanced the user login flow for non-registered users.
-Instead of displaying a generic error message, the system now detects a failed login, presents a user-friendly toast notification explaining the issue, and provides a one-click action to switch to the sign-up form with the user's email pre-filled, streamlining the registration process.
 - **`[IMPROVEMENT]`** Implemented a major performance refactoring of the Admin Dashboard to address extremely slow Hot Module Replacement (HMR) times, which were taking up to 30 seconds for minor changes.
     - **Problem:** The application's development performance had degraded significantly, violating the core principle of a "fast and simple" architecture.
     - **Root Cause:** The `AdminPageV2.tsx` component had become a monolithic file containing the logic for all admin tabs.
 This forced the build system (Turbopack) to re-process the entire large component and its dependency graph on every minor change.